cloudmesh-community/book/chapters/prg/python/python.md

 ## Generators

-Before we go to Generators, please understand Iterators from above.
+Before we go to Generators, please understand Iterators.
 Generators are also Iterators but they can only be interated over once.
 Thats because Generators do not store the values in memory instead they generate the values on the go.
 If we want to print those values then we can either simply iterate over them or use the for loop.

 ### Generators with function